ocudu/ocudu_infra_srs/templates/README.md

 ### Download URLs Configuration

 The `download_urls_pre_build` input accepts a list of URLs to download at the beginning of the build job.
-Authentication is handled via [job token](https://docs.gitlab.com/ci/jobs/ci_job_token/):

-- URLs must be accessible using the CI job token
-- Refer to the [job token documentation](https://docs.gitlab.com/ci/jobs/ci_job_token/) for:
-  - Default access scope and limitations
-  - Granting access to external repositories
-  - Configuring access to other GitLab resources
+It expects one URL per line.

+Authentication header should be included in the variable itself.
+If using Gitlab Package Registry, the recommended approach would be to use a valid [deploy token](https://docs.gitlab.com/user/project/deploy_tokens) in the project where the package registry lives.
+For that, wget should include `--user="$DEPLOY_TOKEN_USER" --password="$DEPLOY_TOKEN_PASS"`

 ## E2E Tests